 Jesus as Son of Man/Son of God—truly human and truly divine—is known only in the resurrection.

 Any effort to get Jesus by any other means than faith and faithfulness, trust and entrusting ourselves to the Way of Christ is totally inadequate.

 So as you read Mark’s Gospel and ponder Mark’s Jesus, ask yourself two questions:

 1) “What does this Jesus show me about who God is?”

 2) “What does this Jesus teach me about what it means to be truly human?”

 Read slowly.
 Take your time.
 Stop when something strikes you as important and just think about it for a while.
 Pray.
 Trust that God is still speaking.

 Trust that this God who is Creator and Sustainer, who is the Beginning and the End of The Big Overarching Story of creation is always also writing something new and wonderful and mysterious into each one of our individual stories.

-He is always “going ahead” of us and we are always called to follow.
-The women at the tomb, Peter and the other disciples…countless stories of what God has done and is doing in countless lives – including our own.
-We are no longer observers sitting in the audience; we are written into The Story and have become participants in the good news of Jesus Christ, Son of God, Son of Man.
+Mark’s Jesus is always “going ahead” and disciples are always called to follow.
+The women at the tomb, Peter and the other disciples…there are countless stories of what God has done and is doing in countless lives – including our own.

 The Story is not over.